|Nutrition Facts (per serving)|

-To make a basic brine, you will need 2 cups green olives, 2 cups water, 1/2 cup dry vermouth, 2 tablespoons vinegar, and 2 tablespoons salt.
-Any of these can be adjusted to taste as you perfect your own recipe.
+To make a basic brine, you will need 2 cups of green olives, 2 cups water, 1/2 cup dry vermouth, 2 tablespoons vinegar, and 2 tablespoons salt.
+Any of these can be adjusted to taste as you perfect your recipe.

-- Gently press the olives with the back of a wooden spoon firmly enough to release their juice.
+Gently press the olives with the back of a wooden spoon firmly enough to release their juice.
 Try not to smash them as if you're muddling fruit for a cocktail.

-- Pour the liquid over the olives until they are completely covered.
+Pour the liquid over the olives until they are completely covered.
 Leave a little room for air at the top of the jar.

-- Seal the jar and shake it vigorously.
+Seal the jar and shake it vigorously.

-- Refrigerate for at least one day (longer is better) and shake before using the juice.
+Refrigerate for at least one day (longer is better) and shake before using the juice.

 If your juice gets a little low for the olives left in the jar, add more vermouth and give the mix a good shake.